-The Now you’re a councillor website was created in 2013 as a tool kit for women who are newly elected to local government.
-This is the first time the resource has been published on the web and it is the 4th edition of the tool kit first published in 2001 and created by the Victorian Women’s Participation in Local Government (WPILG) Coalition.
+The Now you’re a councillor website was created in 2013 and updated in 2017, as a tool kit for women who are newly elected to local government.
+This is the 5th edition of the tool kit first published in hard copy, in 2001 and initially created by the Victorian Women’s Participation in Local Government (WPILG) Coalition.

 The website includes the stories and advice of experienced women councillors and provides links to resources.
 No matter who you are, we welcome your interest in this website.
 Newly elected women councillors, as with all new councillors, often need support to ensure their contributions are sustainable.
 Learning from the experience of others is always helpful so we have sought the views of women councillors – past and present – on how to survive and thrive in local government.

 We pay our respects to Australia’s First Peoples and to past, present and future Elders and acknowledge their ownership of the land.